The right way to remove SNS nails at home

 Soak a cotton pad in acetone

 Next, you’ll need to grab some acetone, cotton pads and aluminium foil to soak your nails.
-It’s important that you use acetone remover for this step; we like the Cutex Nail Polish Remover ($4.49 at Chemist Warehouse) as non-acetone formulas won’t be strong enough to remove the SNS formula.
+It’s important that you use acetone remover for this step; we like the Cutex Nail Polish Remover Ultra Powerful ($5.74 from Chemist Warehouse) as non-acetone formulas won’t be strong enough to remove the SNS formula.
 You’ll also want to make sure your room has good ventilation to avoid breathing in the acetone; the fragrance isn't exactly ideal.
 Start by soaking the cotton pads in the acetone nail polish remover then place them directly on each of your nails.

 3